 PUBG Mobile, the highest-grossing revenue game, generated close to $2.6 billion by the end of 2020.
 For March 2020, Sensor Tower reported that 61% of PUBG Mobile’s revenue was generated from China, and 11% came from the US market.

 Languages PUBG Supports

 The second highest-grossing mobile game in 2020 was Honor of Kings by Tencent, also known as Arena of Valor in western markets, which earned almost $2.5 billion.
-A large portion of their revenue was generated from Taiwan, accounting for 36% of their total earnings, and their second-highest earning market was Thailand at 30%.
+A large portion of their mobile gaming revenue was generated from Taiwan, accounting for 36% of their total earnings, and their second-highest earning market was Thailand at 30%.

 Even though Honor of Kings has experienced great success in Asian markets, their counterpart, Arena of Valor, wasn’t nearly as profitable inside western markets producing only 3.5% of their total revenue.
 Researchers believe it was due to the game losing much of its glamour from poor localization: “By being stripped of China’s unique cultural and market context, Arena of Valor lost much of what made Honor of Kings work, and has suffered in the process.”
 (Source: Culture clash: Why Arena of Valor is struggling in America.)